IS PROPERTY MANAGEMENT A LICENSED SERVICE OF REAL ESTATE?

 Director Juana Watkins pointed out Chapter 475.25(k) states; A broker may place and maintain up to $5,000 of personal or brokerage funds in the broker’s property management escrow account.
 The intent is clear that the fiduciary responsibility of property management escrow falls under the Licensed Broker; therefore, property management should be a service of real estate.

-Recent similar cases brought before FREC have ruled as such.
+Similar recent cases brought before FREC have been ruled as such.
 As in example 1 (above):

 Chapter 475.42(d) – A sales associate may not collect any money in connection with any real estate brokerage transaction, whether as a commission, deposit, payment, rental, or otherwise, except in the name of the employer …